XOMAv2/pathlang/README.md

 ### `count` - (args & args)
 Accepts one or more arguments.
 Each argument can be an atomic value or collection.
 Returns sum of all collection lengths.
-Atomic value is assumed to be a collection with one eleemtn.
+Atomic value is assumed to be a collection with one element.
 ```clojure
 (count (1 2 3)) => 3
 (count 1 2 3) => 3